kovasap/shifting-world/README.md

 Whenever an opponent uses a development that you built, they need to pay you a tax (in resources).

+### Stuff to Add

+ - Make it so that some tiles have resources on them that you get when developing them (like terraforming mars).
+ - Make it so that when you build a library a new deck of cards is created for that library specifically.
+   You as the builder get to look at (and reorder?) the top 3 cards (or the whole deck?).
+ - Add a deck of global effects (weather?) from which a new card is flipped each round.
+   Each card has an effect that changes parameters across the whole game.

 ## Setup

 First, install dependencies: